jestjs/jest/docs/en/CLI.md

 previous: configuration
 ---

 The `jest` command line runner has a number of useful options.
 You can run `jest --help` to view all available options.
 Many of the options shown below can also be used together to run tests exactly the way you want.
+Every one of Jest's [Configuration](/jest/docs/configuration.html) options can also be specified through the CLI.

 Here is a brief overview:

 ## Running from the command line